sdharma5/PRISM/README.md

-Please navigate to further directories to access platform details!
+Please navigate to further directories (Hack-Nation) to access our comprehensive written description of the project!